Sunak to hold Met chief ‘accountable’ for giving go-ahead to Gaza rally

 Rishi Sunak has said he will hold the Metropolitan Police Commissioner “accountable” for his decision to greenlight a “disrespectful” pro-Palestinian demonstration to take place on Armistice Day.

-The Prime Minister is meeting Sir Mark Rowley to discuss the issue on Wednesday, but Downing Street insisted he will be “seeking assurances” that the the Met’s approach is “robust” rather than trying to put pressure on the Met chief.
+The Prime Minister is meeting Sir Mark Rowley to discuss the issue on Wednesday, with Downing Street insisting he will be “seeking assurances” that the force’s approach is “robust” rather than trying to put pressure on the Met chief.

+But Mr Sunak was accused of “cowardice” for “picking a fight” with the police by Labour leader Sir Keir Starmer.

-It comes a day after Sir Mark resisted calls to try to block the march calling for a ceasefire in the Gaza Strip in London on Saturday.
+Sir Mark has resisted calls to try to block the march calling for a ceasefire in the Gaza Strip in London on Saturday.

 He said intelligence surrounding the potential for serious disorder this weekend does not meet the threshold to apply to prohibit the march.